Support for Enterprise web apps

 Related Domains – The related domain is auto-populated based on the URL that you have provided.
 Related domain helps the service to identify the URL as part of the app and route traffic accordingly.
 You can add more than one related domain.

 Icon – Click Change icon to change the app icon.
 The icon file size must be 128x128 pixels.
 If you do not change the icon, the default icon is displayed.

 Description – This description that you enter here is displayed to your users in the workspace.

 In the Enhanced Security section, select Enable enhanced security to choose the security options you would like to apply to the application.

-The Enhanced Security section is available only if you are entitled to Access Control service.
+Important: The Enhanced Security section is available only if you are entitled to Secure Workspace Access service.
 For details, see https://www.citrix.com/products/citrix-cloud/.

 The following enhanced security options can be enabled for the application.